 11.)
 Dine al fresco, put together a well thought out picnic.
 Pack some champagne, glasses, dishes, napkins, silverware, and food.
-Cold fried chicken and potato salad is good, cheese French bread and meats are a great choice, or even making hearty sandwiches with snacks will work.
+Cold fried chicken and potato salad are good, cheese French bread and meats are a great choice, or even making hearty sandwiches with snacks will work.
 Bring a blanket and maybe a couple of pillows, depending on your age, and find a beautiful, cozy spot to dine.

 12.)
 Surprise your spouse with a concert trip.
 Buy tickets for a concert performance of your spouse’s favorite musical artist in a fun city, e.g. Michael Bublé in New York City.
 Plan a whole weekend around getting there the day before, visiting all the fun places, and then going to the musical performance.
 This is a direction that is sure to hit the right note.

 13.)
 Put together your own photo booth.
 Find a tripod for your phone or digital camera and make sure one or both have a self-timer.
-Keep your designated space well stocked with props like hats and disguises or funny signs and start taking pictures.
+Keep your designated space well-stocked with props like hats and disguises or funny signs and start taking pictures.
 Because everything is digital you can check them out right away and keep the good and eliminate the bad. share them with family and friends.

 14.)
-Call up a Uber driver to take you on a local brewery tour.
+Call up an Uber driver to take you on a local brewery tour.
 Check out the offerings at many different breweries and carve out some time for lunch or dinner.
 Make sure you’re not driving on this adventure.

 15.)
 Take a painting class together.
 Painting classes are available everywhere these days and taking one together can be fun with wine and food served and great advice from the teachers.
 Then hang the pictures that you made together and make that a special event too.
 It’s one of those anniversary ideas that leaves you with not only a great memory, but also a keepsake.

 16.)
 Spend an entire day together doing nothing.
 How many times have you really done that? spend a whole day together just the two of you and don’t plan anything, just be together.
-Work around the house, go to the grocery store, have lunch together.
-No going in to the office, no family and friends, just the two of you talking and kissing and remembering your anniversary.
+Workaround the house, go to the grocery store, have lunch together.
+No going into the office, no family and friends, just the two of you talking and kissing and remembering your anniversary.
 Check out our Happy Anniversary Messages and Wishes page.

 17.)
 Go on a trip.
-It doesn’t have to be to an expensive, exotic locale, but a road trip to a nearby bed and breakfast, a popular winery, nearby beach, or nice spot to watch a sunset.
+It doesn’t have to be to an expensive, exotic locale, but a road trip to a nearby bed and breakfast, a popular winery, nearby beach, or a nice spot to watch a sunset.
 Just make sure that you think it out well and plan for all the details.
-However, if you have the time and money, do it up right and jet off to Paris to celebrate your anniversary.
+However, if you have the time and money, do it upright and jet off to Paris to celebrate your anniversary.